John Callion: 25-year study of the European stonechat

 Callion published the results of his 25-year study of the European stonechat in British Birds in November 2015.
 He carried out his research at close quarters in the field in his native Cumbria, and in France and Spain.

 His study has gained him recognition as an authority on the European stonechat.
 In an article in The Times entitled Stonechats' secrets revealed, the British naturalist, author and former Man Booker Prize judge Derwent May hailed Callion's findings and revelations as 'splendid contributions to knowledge', and said:

 "He has found 1,300 nests and put coloured rings on the legs of numerous nestlings to follow the story of their lives...

 Callion describes, as never before, the light-hearted way in which the female takes her incubation duties at first, coming off the eggs every hour and stopping to preen casually, before going back.
 However, she becomes more and more frenetic, and by the time the eggs are about to hatch, she is incubating for three hours unbroken and coming off to feed for only three minutes..."

 In 2022 Callion published research on nest site selection from further studies of the European stonechat.
+The autumn 2023 edition of Lakeland Naturalist captures the timings of a triple brooded pair of Stonechats close the west beach at Silloth; here Callion discovers, that from the date of the first egg from the first clutch, ‘til the chicks from the third brood became independent that the adult pair had been ‘breeding’ for five months.

-Eurasian dotterel report
+Eurasian dotterel

 Callion has also carried out a comprehensive study of the Eurasian dotterel along the lines of his European stonechat research.
-In 2015, his findings and reflections were published in Lakeland Naturalist, the Cumbrian naturalist journal. in 2018, A history of the Dotterel in Cumbria, coauthored with John Strowger was published in the Transactions of Carlisle Natural History Society.
+In 2015, his findings and reflections were published in Lakeland Naturalist, the Cumbrian naturalist journal.
+In 2018, a history of the Dotterel in Cumbria, coauthored with John Strowger was published in the Transactions of Carlisle Natural History Society.
 This 125th Anniversary edition also featured Callion's article on the Eurasian reed warbler written with Pete Davies.

+In the 2025 edition of British Birds, Callion and Donato review the historical and current status of breeding Dotterel in Cumbria.
+Following 20 years (1995-2015) without confirmed breeding, they suggest that several pairs breeding on seven different fell tops since 2016 could be a result of reduced sheep stocking since 2001 allowing recovery of montane vegetation communities.